It’s our wedding anniversary today.

 Additionally, the four of us occupy a small apartment on the second floor of the seminary housing complex.
 To say we live in very close quarters would be an understatement.

 Also, our bills are considerable during this season of life.
 From tuition and books to cell phones, to car insurance, to health insurance to grocery bills, we are spending the dollars like never before in our marriage.
+Fortunately, there are some great online resources and reviews to help us (a good one is consumersadvocate.org).

 The hours our kids keep are sometimes crazy.
 One is up early, the other is up late.
 It’s noisy, lively, and chaotic most days.
 And, much of the time, it is a lot of fun.